cryostatio/cryostatio.github.io/guides/_subsections/download-an-automated-rule.md

 ## [Download an Automated Rule](#download-an-automated-rule)

-Automated Rules can easily be downloaded for viewing and editting.
+Automated Rules can easily be downloaded for viewing and editing.

 <ol>